Matcha Cherry Cake Kit

 SHOULD I USE SALTED OR UNSALTED BUTTER?

-We would recommend using unsalted butter, as there is already salt in the cake mix.
+We recommend using unsalted butter, as there is already salt in the cake mix.
 In saying this, salted butter will work fine if that is all you have at home.

 WHAT IS THE BEST MILK TO USE?

 Feel free to use any unsweetened milk you like!
 Some dairy free alternatives that work well are nut milks, oat milk and soy milk.
-Coconut milk can also be used, but is very high in fat (which can affect the cake), I would suggest combining equal parts coconut milk and water and then measuring for your recipe.

 HOW DO I MAKE MATCHA BUTTERCREAM ICING?